 Starvation as a method of warfare - a development that was believed to have been overcome in recent years.
 Hunger as a weapon is used both against the civilian population and against humanitarian aid workers.
 On 26 March 2020, Welthungerhilfe invites to an expert discussion.
 CHA Research Fellow Andrea Steinke will participate as a panelist.

-CHA's third Triple Nexus roundtable will be hosted together with VENRO and will focus on the European and German donor landscape.
-In addition, VOICE will present its recent Nexus report from European NGO's perspective.
+CHA's third Triple Nexus roundtable will be co-hosted by VENRO and will focus on the German and European donor landscape.
+On the event, VOICE will also present its study on European NGO perspectives on the Nexus.

 The genocide in Rwanda in 1994 and the questions that Doctors without Borders (MSF) asked itself remain relevant today: What can a medical organisation really do?
 What can humanitarian assistance do?
 Friedensakademie Rheinland-Pfalz invites to the Landau Peace Lectures with Ulrike von Pilar on 19 February.

 Germany's first year in the UN Security Council is over.
 Time for an interim review.
 Save the Children, CARE, Oxfam and NRC in cooperation with CHA and the Swedish Embassy invite to a joint discussion on February 13, 2020.

 For five years now, the war in Yemen has been fought in a way that contributed to the country’s fall into an unprecedented water, sanitation, hygiene (WaSH) and an overall public health crisis.
 On February 6 2020, Aktion gegen den Hunger (ACF) will present a new study on this subject.
 CHA hosts the event.

 The Centre for Humanitarian Action (CHA) together with the Institute for International Law of Peace and Humanitarian Law (IFHV) and the University of Siegen invite to a joint event on Feb 4 to bring together humanitarian practitioners and scientists.